klymacks/klymacks/README.md

-I'm a developer working on projects at Kootenai County.
+I'm a developer working on python automation projects at the Kootenai County Assessors office.